 In 2009 Victoria received the University of California, San Diego Gracia Molina de Pick Feminisms Grant.
 In 2011, she (and a handful of activists) were honored with Self Help Graphics & Art’s first award for collectively saving their print studios and programming from permanent closure.
 This occurred during a time when national and local funds for art programs had been discontinued.

 In 2010, Delgadillo co-organized an international month of femicide art activism events in Barcelona, Buenos Aires, Fort Worth, Quebec, Mexico City, New York, Sydney, Los Angeles, and Albuquerque with a collaborator in Mexico City.
-These synchronized femicide exhibits brought forth many instances world-wide where the murdering of women have been ignored by their governments.
+These synchronized femicide exhibits brought forth many instances world-wide where the murdering of women with impunity have been ignored by their governments.

 In 2013, Victoria curated a print atelier with the theme of Textiles at Self Help Graphics and Art.